Plasma device for tapes and other flexible materials

 - Simple device with just one plasma roll – no need to have multiple plasma rollers or counter rollers as electrodes

 - Compact technical design – enabling a hand-held device for taping or sealing

 - Suitable for automated processes for plasma treatment of flexible materials

 The plasma roller device can be used to effectively treat flexible materials prior to tape, seal, glue, print etc. Due to the compact technical design it is suitable either for implementation in an automated process or as a simple hand-held device.

 A first working model as a hand-held plasma tape dispenser currently exists.

 Technical example for plasma roller: Hand-held plasma tape dispenser (1) with holder (2), tape (3) and the plasma roll (4), which also works as a press roll for taping/sealing a surface (5).
 Source: DE102015108884.

-An international patent application has been filed (Applicant: HAWK University of Applied Sciences and Arts).
+Granted EP patent and patent application in CN (Applicant: HAWK University of Applied Sciences and Arts).

 Dr. Stefan Uhle

 Tags: Plasma physics